top of page

 #3.
 ADAPTING INSTRUCTION FOR INDIVIDUAL NEEDS

-Throughout my schooling, I have always heard teachers talk about different learning styles.
+Teachers have always been heard discussing different learning styles throughout schooling.
 Visual, auditory, kinesthetic, and the other “multiple intelligences” were mentioned.
-I always had a decent understanding of what they were, but now they have become truly important and useful to me as an aspiring educator.
+A decent understanding of different learning styles has always been present, but they have become essential and valuable for an aspiring educator.

 Students process information differently.
-I believe very few students are incapable of learning in one way or another.
+Most students are capable of learning in one way or another.
 However, everyone is different and has different strengths.
 Some students learn things as soon as they see them; others need to write them down before they will learn them.
-Still, others must apply the information to a different situation or to a problem before they understand it.
-To make an example from this kind of thinking, more specifically from the music classroom, some students are naturally better at rhythm.
-Some have the ability to match pitches with their voices; others may be able to do both.
+Still, others must apply the information to a different situation or a problem before understanding it.
+To give an example of this kind of thinking, more specifically from the music classroom, some students are naturally better at rhythm.
+Some can match pitches with their voices; others may be able to do both.

-In order to be an effective educator, I should distinguish, individually, how my students learn best and tailor my instruction to meet their needs.
-Presenting information in only one manner will not suffice; I must present it in multiple ways and using multiple techniques to increase understanding across the class.
-For example, when teaching a song in the band, I might want to have some of the class play it on their instruments, have some sing, and have others clap the rhythm.
-Finally, if a student is struggling, I can talk to him to find out how they might be able to learn better.
-Then I will know how I can modify my teaching strategies to be more effective to more students.
+To be an effective educator, distinguishing how students learn best individually and tailoring instruction to meet their needs is essential.
+There needs to be more than one manner; Presenting the material in multiple ways and using various techniques is essential to increase understanding across the class.
+For example, when teaching a song in the band, Some of the class might play it on their instruments, some might sing, and others might clap the rhythm.
+Finally, if a student is struggling, Talking to him can help determine how they might be able to learn better.
+Then, Knowing how to modify teaching strategies to be more effective for a more significant number of students will be possible.

 #4.
 MULTIPLE INSTRUCTIONAL STRATEGIES

-This standard pertains to my understanding of teaching strategies and different ways to encourage students to learn to think critically, solve problems, and be active learners.
-Some of the teaching methods that I have learned include expository vs. interactive, questioning, and other methods.
-Also, to be an effective educator, I need to be able to understand and recognize in the students their different learning methods - kinetic, aural, and visual, for example.
-Other ideas that I can use are discovery learning, group work, and problem posing.
+This standard pertains to an understanding of teaching strategies and different ways to encourage students to think critically, solve problems, and be active learners.
+Some teaching methods I have learned include expository vs. interactive, questioning, and others.
+Also, to be an effective educator, Understanding and recognizing students' different learning methods—kinesthetic, aural, and visual, for example—are essential.
+Other ideas I can use are discovery learning, group work, and problem-posing.

 Students need to be able to think critically to process information.
-Not only will they have to take the information given to them and use it in a variety of ways, but they should also be able to decide what they think about the information.
+Not only will they have to take the information given to them and use it in various ways, but they should also be able to decide what they think about it.
 Do they agree with it?
 Understand it?
 Choose to ignore it?
 These are all possibilities for the students when they are presented with information.
-When a student is confronted with a problem, they ought to be equipped with the tools they need to solve it.
-In a classroom setting, this means that they will not always be expected to arrive at a specific answer, but rather a solution.
-In other words, these kinds of ill-defined questions do not have one right answer; the process of learning and discovering an answer is much more important than the actual end result.
-It will be my job, as an educator, to make available all these aspects of learning.
+When a student is confronted with a problem, they ought to be equipped with the necessary tools to solve it.
+In a classroom setting, they will only sometimes be expected to arrive at a specific answer, but rather a solution.
+In other words, these kinds of ill-defined questions do not have one correct answer; learning and discovering an answer is much more important than the actual result.
+It will be the job of an educator to make all these learning aspects available.

 "The rotten apple spoils his companion." - Benjamin Franklin